demidko/kq/README.md

 ### Constructs

-You can combine query's control constructs in any order:
+You can use any Kotlin sequence extension and following infix extensions in any order:

 ```kotlin
 /* Sequence containing only elements matching the given predicate expression. */